Bell Super DH Mountain Bike Helmet Review

 A good helmet is inarguably the most important piece of mountain bike gear, so it’s important to put a lot of thought and time into finding the right helmet for you.
-I’ve worn the Bell Super DH helmet for a number of years (and many, many miles), and like more things in there, it has its pros and cons.
+It’s also important to mention that there is no one best helmet.
+Heads come in all shapes and sizes and what works for me, might not work for you.

-Bell super DH
+Super Bell DH pros

 The removable chin bar